DaisyGAN/DaisyGANv5/README.md

 ## Example Usage
 - ```./cfdgan retrain <optional file path>```
-..Train the network from the provided dataset.
+..
+Train the network from the provided dataset.

 - ```./cfdgan best```
 This will iterate each optimiser 6 times outputting the RMSE in-order to illustrate the optimiser which produces the best RMSE on the current dataset.